dotnet/dotNext/docs/features/cluster/index.md

 1. [Consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science))

 The programming model at higher level of abstraction is represented by interfaces:
-* [IClusterMember](../../api/DotNext.Net.Cluster.IClusterMember.yml) represents individual node in the cluster
+* [IClusterMember](xref:DotNext.Net.Cluster.IClusterMember) represents individual node in the cluster
-* [ICluster](../../api/DotNext.Net.Cluster.ICluster.yml) represents entire cluster.
+* [ICluster](xref:DotNext.Net.Cluster.ICluster) represents entire cluster.
 This is an entry point to work with cluster using .NEXT library.
-* [IExpandableCluster](../../api/DotNext.Net.Cluster.IExpandableCluster.yml) optional interface that extends `ICluster` and represents dynamically configurable cluster where the nodes can be added or removed on-the-fly.
+* [IExpandableCluster](xref:DotNext.Net.Cluster.IExpandableCluster) optional interface that extends `ICluster` and represents dynamically configurable cluster where the nodes can be added or removed on-the-fly.
 If actual implementation doesn't support this interface then cluster can be configured only statically - it is required to shutdown entire cluster if you want to add or remove nodes
-* [IMessageBus](../../api/DotNext.Net.Cluster.Messaging.IMessageBus.yml) optional interface provides message-based communication between nodes in  point-to-point manner
+* [IMessageBus](xref:DotNext.Net.Cluster.Messaging.IMessageBus) optional interface provides message-based communication between nodes in  point-to-point manner
-* [IReplicationCluster](../../api/DotNext.Net.Cluster.Replication.IReplicationCluster-1.yml) optional interface represents a cluster where its state can be replicated across nodes to ensure consistency between them.
-Replication functionality based on [audit trail](../../api/DotNext.IO.Log.IAuditTrail-1.yml).
+* [IReplicationCluster&lt;T&gt;](xref:DotNext.Net.Cluster.Replication.IReplicationCluster`1) optional interface represents a cluster where its state can be replicated across nodes to ensure consistency between them.
+Replication functionality based on [IAuditTrail](xref:DotNext.IO.Log.IAuditTrail).
 By default, design of replication infrastructure supports [Weak Consistency](https://en.wikipedia.org/wiki/Weak_consistency).

 Thereby, core model consists of two interfaces: `ICluster` and `IClusterMember`.
 Other interfaces are extensions of the core model.

 # Messaging
 Messaging feature allows to organize point-to-point communication between nodes where individual node is able to send the message to any other node.
-The discrete unit of communication is represented by [IMessage](../../api/DotNext.Net.Cluster.Messaging.IMessage.yml) interface which is transport- and protocol-agnostic.
+The discrete unit of communication is represented by [IMessage](xref:DotNext.Net.Cluster.Messaging.IMessage) interface which is transport- and protocol-agnostic.
 The actual implementation should provide protocol-specific serialization and deserialization of such messages.

 There are two types of messages:
 1. **Request-Reply** message is similar to RPC call when caller should wait for the response.
 The response payload is represented by `IMessage`